tornqvist/fun-component/README.md

 ## Caching

-Previous versions of fun-component had caching built in.
+When working with 3rd party libraries you might not want to rerender the element after it has been removed from the DOM.
+Previous versions of fun-component had element caching built in.
 Since this is easy enough to achieve in userland it was removed from core in version 3.

 <details>
 <summary>See example</summary>